 Bonus points may be awarded throughout the semester and will be added on top of the (normalized) overall score at the end of the course.
 Additionally, a grading curve may be applied prior to converting the scores to letter grades.

-Regrading policy: Students may request a regrade for any problem set, programming assignment, or exam within one week of the grade being posted.
-Requests must be made on Campuswire through posts private to the course staff, clearly specifying the justification for the regrade.
+Regrading policy: Students may request a regrade for any HW, MP, or exam within one week of the grade being posted.
+Requests must be submitted on Campuswire to the course staff (via private posts), clearly stating the justification.

-You have a total of 7 grace days (rounded up to the nearest 24-hour period) that may be applied to any problem set or programming assignment without penalty.
+You have a total of 7 grace days (rounded up to the nearest 24 hours) that may be applied to any HW or MP without penalty.

 Example: 23h 50m is considered 1 day, but 24h 10m will be counted as 2 days.